Admission Requirements & Tuition

-ach applicant’s educational background, work experience and general life experience will be examined by our admissions committee to determine whether the course of study at the Icelandic Film School is suitable for the applicant in question.
+Each applicant’s educational background, work experience and general life experience will be examined by our admissions committee to determine whether the course of study at The Icelandic Film School is suitable for the applicant in question.

-All applicants for all departments should have completed secondary school or an equivalent degree.
-However, the school is authorized to admit applicants who haven’t completed secondary school in cases where those students possess sufficient knowledge and/or experience considered as adequate preparation for beginning studies at the school.
+All applicants, for all departments, should have completed secondary school or an equivalent degree.
+However, the school is authorized to admit applicants who have not completed secondary school in cases where those students possess sufficient knowledge and/or experience considered as adequate preparation for beginning studies at the school.

-The admissions committees consist of the dean of the school, department heads and industry professionals in the relevant field of study.
-New students are admitted twice a year, in both the fall and spring terms.
+The admissions committee consists of the Dean of the school, department heads and industry professionals in the relevant field of study.
+New students are admitted twice a year, in both for the fall and spring terms.

 The maximum number of students admitted into each class for each department is 12.
 It is school policy to strive toward an equal division of students according to gender.

 The Icelandic Film School is a private institution.
 Tuition covers all textbooks, the use of equipment and additional budgets for the production of specific projects.

 Tuition fees are the same for all four departments: 8,500 euros per semester.